c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 "^[c" fzf-cd-widget      # ALT  + C: search directories
 ```

-You can customize the fzf parametrization through environment variables described in [fzf — environment variables](https://github.com/junegunn/fzf?tab=readme-ov-file#environment-variables--aliases).
-For parametrize the fzf executed by _wi_, I need to define some parameters in `FZF_CTRL_R_OPTS` environment variable.
-The following example, I give some parameters to fzf show the input text in the top of the terminal, and show vertical window for render the entire text of the command selected (useful in large command rendering).
+You can customize the widgets fzf parameters through environment variables described in [fzf — environment variables](https://github.com/junegunn/fzf?tab=readme-ov-file#environment-variables--aliases).
+The _fzf-history-widget_ parametrization is defined in the `FZF_CTRL_R_OPTS` environment variable.
+The following example, I give some parameters to show the input text in the top of the terminal, and show vertical window for render the entire text of the command selected (useful in large command rendering).

 ```bash
 export FZF_CTRL_R_OPTS="--height 100% --layout reverse --preview 'echo {}' --preview-window=wrap"
 ```

-Each widget has its own environments variables you can customize the fzf execution based on your needs.
+Each widget has its own environments variables you can customize based on your needs.
 The following example demonstrates how to parametrize the _fzf-file-widget_ and _fzf-cd-widget_.

 ```bash
 # ALT + C: set "fd-find" as directory search engine instead of "find" and exclude venv of the results during searching